flaneur2020/whiteboard/README.md

-A whiteboard make web prototyping easier with sass, compass, slim and coffee.
+A whiteboard makes web prototyping easier with sass, compass, slim and coffee.

 1. fork this
 2. make your modifications in `views/`